Imbros: In antiquity

-The original inhabitants of Imbros were Pelasgians, worshipped Cabeiri, and Hermes as a god of reproduction in ithyphallic form, whence his Carian epithet, 'Ιμβραμος, has been supposed to be derived.
-For ancient Greeks, the islands of Lemnos and Imbros were sacred to Hephaestus, god of metallurgy, and on ancient coins of Imbros an ithyphallic Hephaestus appears.
+The original inhabitants of Imbros were Pelasgians who worshipped the Cabeiri and Hermes as a god of reproduction in ithyphallic form, whence his Carian epithet, 'Ιμβραμος, is assumed to be derived from.
+For the ancient Greeks, the islands of Lemnos and Imbros were sacred to Hephaestus, god of metallurgy, and an ithyphallic Hephaestus appears on the ancient coins of Imbros.
 The Imbriots also worshipped an ithyphallic deity called Orthanes, whose cult was adopted by the Athenians when they conquered the island, though he never became as important in Athens as he was in Imbros.

-In classical antiquity, Imbros, like Lemnos, was an Athenian cleruchy, a colony whose settlers retained Athenian citizenship; although since the Imbrians appear on the Athenian tribute lists, there may have been a division with the native population.
+In classical antiquity, Imbros, like Lemnos, was an Athenian cleruchy, a colony whose settlers retained Athenian citizenship; although, since the Imbrians appear on the Athenian tribute lists, there may have been a division with the native population.
 The original inhabitants of Imbros were Pelasgians, as mentioned by Herodotus in The Histories.

 In 511 or 512 BC the island was captured by the Persian general Otanes.
-But later, Miltiades conquered the island from Persia after the battle of Salamis; the colony was established about 450 BC, during the first Athenian empire, and was retained by Athens (with brief exceptions) for the next six centuries.
+Miltiades conquered the island from Persia after the Battle of Salamis; the colony was established about 450 BC, during the first Athenian empire, and was retained by Athens (with brief exceptions) for the next six centuries.
 Thucydides, in his History of the Peloponnesian War describes the colonization of Imbros, and at several places in his narrative mentions the contribution of Imbrians in support of Athens during various military actions.
 He also recounts the escape of an Athenian squadron to Imbros.

-During the Social War (357–355 BC) the Chians, Rhodians and Byzantians attacked Imbros and Lemnos, which were allies of Athens.
-In the late second century A.D., the island may have become independent under Septimius Severus.
+During the Social War (357–355 BC) the Chians, Rhodians and Byzantines attacked Imbros and Lemnos, which were allies of Athens.
+In the late second century AD, the island may have become independent under Septimius Severus.

-Strabo mentions that Cabeiri are most honored in Imbros and Lemnos.
+Strabo mentions that the Cabeiri were most honored in Imbros and Lemnos.

-Stephanus of Byzantium mentions that Imbros was sacred to Cabeiri and Hermes.
+Stephanus of Byzantium mentions that Imbros was sacred to the Cabeiri and Hermes.

-Imbrian Mysteries were one of the secret religious rites of ancient Greece (similar to the Eleusinian Mysteries).
-Unfortunately, very little is known about the Imbrian Mysteries.
+The Imbrian Mysteries were one of the secret religious rites of ancient Greece (similar to the Eleusinian Mysteries), but very little is known about them.

 It is said that Philonomus had sent to Amyclae in Laconia colonists from Imbros and Lemnos.

-Philostratus in his "Letter 70" to the Imbrian Cleophon, states that being a Lemnian, he considers Imbros also as his homeland.
+Philostratus in his Letter 70 to the Imbrian Cleophon, states that being a Lemnian, he considers Imbros also as his homeland.

+Aeneas Tacticus reports that an Imbrian commander, Athenodorus, during the 4th century BC, was stationed in the vicinity with his forces when Charidemus of Oreos seized Ilium.
+Upon receiving news of the event, Athenodorus advanced to assist the city.
+He marched by night, deliberately avoiding roads on which ambushes had been established, and instead proceeded along alternative routes.
+He arrived at the gates of Ilium, where considerable confusion prevailed as troops were entering the city.
+Some of his men succeeded in entering undetected alongside the other forces.
+However, as events unfolded, certain soldiers were identified through the use of watchwords, and some were subsequently expelled or killed at the gates.